anfraz7/anyas-physics-major-advice/_pages/06-recommendation-letters.md

 - Research proposals for fellowships I applied for

 Some letter writers may ask for these materials and some may not. _Even if they don't ask_, send them your CV and statement of purpose.
 They are helping you out by writing this letter, and providing your application materials makes their life easier and shows them that you are invested in helping them help you.

+Some fellowships may have special instructions on how to write a strong recommendation letter.
+It's your job to research those instructions and send them to your letter writers.
+Again, show them that you want to help them help you.

 ### what should I do if I am worried my letter writer might not submit on time?